How To Setup & Configure the Uniden R4

 High speed muting for redlight cameras.
 This is useful for muting RLC/speedcam alerts on nearby surface streets when you’re driving down the highway.

 You can mute individual alerts by pressing the mute button.
-You can delete them by double-tapping the mute button (and pressing a third time to confirm).
+You can delete them by long pressing the mute button (and short pressing a second time to confirm).

 • Off (default)